writetosalman/2-factor-authentication/README.md

 - Start with this library [Laravel 5.4 GIT by Raza Mehdi](https://github.com/srmklive/laravel-2fa-demo) ( _He also has steps in this [tutorial](https://github.com/srmklive/laravel-twofactor-authentication/)_ )

+- After that added passport to JSON using this [link](https://laravel.com/docs/5.4/passport)

-- Add CORRS for JSON.
+- Add CORRS for API if needed.

 ----------------